 The CA DMV will mail your replacement license within 60 days of application, so make sure your correct address is on file.
 If you don't receive your duplicate license or ID card within that time, call (800) 777-0133 to check the status.

-The state of California reminds drivers that it's illegal to drive without a license on your person.
-If you have yet to visit the DMV to apply for replacement and interim license—or if you're out of the state or country when you lose your license or ID—you should avoid driving completely, or you risk being pulled over and ticketed.
-However, if it's impossible to avoid driving, you may consider ordering a copy of your driving record and keeping it in your vehicle in case you're pulled over.
-Your driving record will show your current license status.
+The state of California reminds drivers that it's illegal to drive without a license.
+If you have yet to apply for a replacement/interim license—or if you're out of the state when you lose your license or ID—you should avoid driving completely, or you risk being ticketed.
+If it's impossible to avoid driving, you may consider ordering a copy of your driving record to keep in your vehicle, which shows your current license status.

-Of course, whether this is sufficient proof is up to the officer, and it is NOT a guarantee to keeping out of trouble should you get pulled over.
-You should make an effort to avoid driving without a license at all costs.
+Of course, whether this is sufficient proof is up to the officer—it is NOT a guarantee to keeping out of trouble.
+Try to avoid driving without a license at all costs.

 When you complete the application for a duplicate license (see above), you'll mark on the form whether your license was lost or stolen.
 The CA DMV considers this a sufficient way to report the incident to the Department.